olaroos/deepnetnotes/basics.md

 Transformers do not have memory cells/states that are passed on in a autoregressive fashion.
 The context in the vanilla-transformer (googles) takes it's historical information from the encoder.
 The XL-transformer aims to extend the amount of information a transformer can learn by feeding it more information from previous chunks of sequences to various extents.

 This information is feed to the Value- and the Key-weights, not the Query-weights.
-These weights are dimensionally expanded and multiplied with the previous sequential chunks concatenated to the current sequence (X).
+These weights are dimensionally expanded and multiplied with the previous sequential chunk ($X_{t-1}$) concatenated to the current sequential chunk ($X_{t}$).

+This creates a "segment-level recurrence in the hidden states" which extends the context way beyond two segments back.

 #### RNN: preprocessing: